-Figures 1 and 2 illustrate some of the possible shapes of the density function (6) and hazard rate function (7), respectively, for selected parameter values.
-The density function and hazard rate function can take various forms depending on the parameter values.
+The general shapes of f(x) and r(x) depend on the five parameters of the McIB model and are very difficult or even impossible to derive.
+Figs. 2 and 3 illustrate some of the possible shapes of the density function (6) and hazard rate function (7), respectively, for selected parameter values.
+It can be seen from these plots that the density and hazard rate functions can take various forms depending on the parameter values.